Team-Kujira/revenue-converter/README.md

 One contract instance is deployed per revenue token.

-Each instance has a set of `Action`s that are stepped through on subsequent executions of `SudoMsg::Run`.
+Each instance has a set of `Action`s that are stepped through on subsequent executions of `ExecuteMsg::Run`.
 This is designed to keep execution of the contract in fixed time, and also support more complex routing of token swaps.
 At the end of each execution, `revenue_token` balance is read and is deposited to the fee_collector address.